isomerpages/ema-ei/index.md

 ---
 layout: homepage
-title: Isomer Site
+title: Energy Innovation 2021
-description: Energy Innovation
+description: An annual event to promote collaboration and knowledge-exchange among industry experts and the research community
 image: /images/ema-logo-resize.jpg
 permalink: /
 notification: Upcoming Energy Innovation will be in July 2021!